 The yearly cap on the F1 subsection is 23,400.
 So within that category, approximately 7%, or 1,610, would be dedicated to Chinese immigrants.
 Coming from such a populous country, this generates a backlog where the visa process can take 8 years.

-If your chargeability is the Phillipines and you are eligible for an EB3 visa, your cut-off date is 01DEC17.
-So, if you filed your I-140 by November 15, 2017 you are now eligilble to apply.
-In a twist with the many various channels, an EB2 visa currently has no wait, so if you filed your I-140 last week you would be eligible.
+If your chargeability is the Phillipines and you are eligible for an E-B3 visa, your cut-off date is 01DEC17.
+So, if you filed your I-140 by November 15, 2017 you are now eligible to apply.
+In a twist with the many various channels, an E-B2 visa currently has no wait, so if you filed your I-140 last week you would be eligible.

-A good anecdote of the lengthy and complicated green card process from someone that DIYed their application can be found here.
-That being said, it is probably advisable to consult an immigration lawyer.
+A good anecdote of the lengthy and complicated green card process from someone that managed their own application process can be found here.
+If you have questions, consider contacting an immigration lawyer.

 To receive the Department of State’s monthly email for the visa bulletin, send an email to the following email address: email@example.com